mikehostetler/codeswarm-master/README.md

-When the build is successful it will be available through the browser at `http://yourserver.com/view/PROJECT_NAME` and the server will load `dir` as the `default` is the default file to serve.
+When the build is successful it will be available through the browser at `http://yourserver.com/view/PROJECT_NAME` and the server will load `dir` as the root and `default` as the default file to serve.

 **The `run` commands are fired during build**